RazEfron/lab-css-selectors/README.md

 ## Instructions

-To complete this lab, you will need replace the `p` selector to another selector that selects the correct element so that your page matches the example.
+To complete this lab, you will need to replace the `p` selector with another selector that selects the correct element so that your page matches the example.

 You are free to add additional `class` and `id` attributes to assist with selecting the correct element.
 Otherwise the HTML is complete and you do not need to add or remove elements.